Empowering and Inspiring Horse Owners to Care for Their Horse Naturally!

 - June 2019 – completed Equine Energetics and Landmark Anatomy – Tallgrass Animal Acupressure Institute

 I have found my niche and passion in the horse industry!
 Promoting the health and wellness of horses through natural methods is what I enjoy and love to do.
-I look forward to helping you and your horse to maintain your horse's optimal health if no concerns are present or rebuild and promote your horse's health if symptoms of illness and dis-ease are present.
-Click Here to explore how to work with me or check out our blog for an extensive archive of topics.
+I look forward to helping you and your horse to maintain your horse’s optimal health if no concerns are present or rebuild and promote your horse’s health if symptoms of illness and dis-ease are present.